Gas prices surge 25 cents in a week, hitting a new record – KION546

 Gas prices have been driven to record highs by a range of factors, including strong demand for energy as people drive and fly more.

 Supply, on the other hand, has failed to keep up.
 The United States is pumping less oil than before Covid-19 began, and the market is signaling OPEC+’s increase is too little, too late.
-US crude jumped to a fresh three-month high of $120.99 a barrel Monday morning.
+US crude jumped to a fresh three-month high of $120.99 a barrel Monday morning before backing away.

+Manuel Santana, a Bronx resident who works as an EMT, said just a few months ago it cost him $40 to fill up his tank to drive to work.
+Now, it costs about $60.

+“It’s frustrating,” Santana said while at a Manhattan gas station where a regular gallon of gas now fetches $6.
+“Honestly, there’s not much you can do about it.”

 Mark Zandi, chief economist at Moody’s Analytics, told CNN in a phone interview that he is feeling more optimistic about the ability of the US economy to get inflation under control without causing a downturn.
 But Zandi said the one catch would be a further spike in oil prices.